Thai Chicken Noodle Soup Recipe

 Frequently Asked Questions

-Can I Add Lemongrass to the Chicken Soup?
+Can I add lemongrass to the chicken soup?

 Yes, you sure can.
 If you have lemongrass, just lightly bruise the bottom part of the lemongrass and add it to the coconut chicken soup.
+Lemongrass infuses the soup with a wonderful aroma and make the soup even better!

 Yes, you can.
 Rice noodles, rice vermicelli or maifun are great with the chicken soup.
 Just follow the instructions of the packaging to prep the rice noodles.
+Ladle the soup over the rice noodles and you will have the same Thai chicken noodle soup.

 I used Maesri brand red curry paste for the soup.
 If you love green curry, you can certainly use green curry paste to make this recipe.
+The taste will be different but the green chicken noodle soup will be equally delicious!

 This recipe is only 486 calories per serving.

-What to Serve with This Recipe?
+What To Serve With This Recipe

 Serve this dish as a main dish with other Thai dishes.
 For a healthy meal and easy weeknight dinner, I recommend the following recipes.

-5 Secrets to 20 Min Dinners
+5 Secrets to 20-Minute Dinners

 Thai Chicken Noodle Soup